April 21st, 2007 Brian Herzog

 A coworker of mine and I are in Washington, DC, this week for the Computers in Libraries 2007 conference.
 So far, I’ve been to just three sessions (and some sightseeing), and it’s already worth the trip.

 First I went to Michael Sauers’ Sunday afternoon preconference session on integrating RSS into websites.
-This notion had always kind of intimidated me, outside of the built-in feeds provided by Wordpress.
+This notion had always kind of intimidated me, outside of the built-in feeds provided by WordPress.
 But Michael showed us about 20 tools over the course of three hours which can make adding feeds very easy.
 Those that looked the most promising were:

 - ListGarden for writing the rss code and managing the feeds (it also supports podcasts and has built-in ftp feedspring and RapidFeeds)